Bobi Celeski

-Bobi Celeski (Боби Целески, born 10 June 1997) is a Macedonian footballer who plays as a goalkeeper for North Macedonian club Vardar.
+Bobi Celeski (Боби Целески, born 10 June 1997) is a Macedonian footballer who plays as a goalkeeper for Macedonian club Vardar.
 His father was also a professional footballer and goalkeeper, playing for clubs in North Macedonia, Turkey and Hungary, as well as the Macedonian national team between 1994 and 1997.

 Career

 KF Teuta

 Celeski joined the club in August 2018, being utilized mostly as a backup goalkeeper throughout his first two seasons with the club.
 He made his competitive debut for the club on 12 September 2018, in a 3-0 victory in the Albanian Cup over KF Turbina.
 Celeski made his Albanian Superliga debut on 27 January 2019 in a 1-1 home draw with Flamurtari.
 During his time with the team, they won the Albanian Championship, the Albanian Cup and the Albanian Supercup.

 FK Vardar

 In August 2022 he joined Vardar.
+During the 2022/2023 season the team finished 3rd on the table and got promoted back to Prva liga.